-Mandatory Give-Way to Buses (Slow down at the first Give-Way Triangle road marking and watch out for buses exiting bays.
-Stop before the Give-Way lines and give way to buses which are waiting to leave the bay.
+(Slow down at the first Give-Way Triangle road marking and watch out for buses exiting bus stop.
+Stop before the Give-Way lines and give way to buses which are waiting to leave the bus stop.
 Do not stay in the yellow Give-Way Bus Box)